 At NXP, we operate a global change management system for changes to products and processes within business and manufacturing operations.
 This system is governed by a company-wide specification, which drives compliance and control.

-Each change request is considered individually and reviewed by a Change Action Board (CAB) comprised of senior engineers, managers, and Quality.
-The NXP Product Change Notification (ePCN) process issues a formal notification to our customers if the change affects fit, form, function, quality, or reliability.
+Each change request is considered individually and reviewed by a Change Board comprised of senior engineers, managers and quality.
+The NXP Product Change Notification (ePCN) process issues a formal notification to our customers if the change affects fit, form, function, quality or reliability.

 Before evaluating a proposed product or process change, we look at the potential impact.
-Key questions asked by the CAB include:
+Key questions asked by the Change Board include:

-After formal acceptance of the evaluation plans, the responsible engineering or production teams will execute to those plans and return for a CAB review of the evaluation/qualification results.
-The CAB must approve in order to move forward with the change.
+After formal acceptance of the qualification plans, the responsible engineering or production teams will execute those plans and return for a board review of the evaluation/qualification results.
+The board must approve in order to move forward with the change.

-In accordance with JEDEC Standard J-STD-046, lack of acknowledgement of the PCN within 30 days is considered acceptance of change.
+In accordance with JEDEC Standard J-STD-046, lack of acknowledgment of the PCN within 30 days is considered acceptance of change.

-In accordance with JEDEC Standard J-STD-48, unless otherwise specified by NXP Semiconductors in its Discontinued Products Notice, Customer may request final delivery of Discontinued Products in its orders up to a maximum of twelve (12) months following the effective date of NXP Semiconductors Discontinued Product notice.
+In accordance with JEDEC Standard J-STD-48, unless otherwise specified by NXP Semiconductors in its discontinued products notice, a customer may request final delivery of discontinued products in their orders up to twelve (12) months following the effective date of NXP Semiconductors discontinued product notice.